windwalk-bushido/Annima/docs.md

 - Center the "new" anni. button (Dashboard page)
 - Notifications should be displayed in toasts
 - All buttons should be centered
+- Routes should be protected (AKA guided)
+- Make images for types of events
+- What if there's no events?
+Display some svg...